dpatanin/X.P.-Loyd/README.md

 You can find an overview table for your OS [here](https://www.tensorflow.org/install).
 Below you will find instructions for CUDA and cuDNN, but in order to utilize the GPU on Windows systems make sure to follow the official guide on [how to install tensorflow on Windows with wsl2](https://www.tensorflow.org/install/pip#windows-wsl2_1).
+Keep in mind that the rest of this guide assumes the name of your conda environment to be 'tf'.

 ### CUDA